 Imaginative Figure Workshop #003: Unusual Pets & Their Unusual Owners

-Go for QUALITY, not quantity in this piece.
+[b]I would encourage you to write a background story for the character / scene.[/b] Go for [b][i]QUALITY[/i][/b], not quantity in this piece.
 Polish this drawing / digital painting up to the best of your abilities!

 Once you have nailed down your concept and selected your best thumbnail, work up the linework for your piece and shade / paint it.
 Post your work here -